-If you live in an apartment or at any place where you don’t want your neighbours to hate you, finding a treadmill with less noise will be essential.
+If you live in an apartment or at any place where you don’t want your neighbors to hate you, finding a treadmill with less noise will be essential.
 So while buying, must keep the noise level of the treadmill in mind.

-There are multiple paid options, such as iFit, Cerner and iTrackBites.
+There are multiple paid options, such as iFit, Cerner, and iTrackBites.
 The iFit is a popular app and offers a variety of programs.

 Incline & Decline:

 If you want to simulate a hill or if you want to experience hiking from your room, incline and decline are a must in your home treadmill.
-They have many benefits for your health and will add more challenge to your workout.
+They have many benefits for your health and will add more challenges to your workout.

 Running Deck Size:

 Running deck is the surface where you run.
 It has a belt on it that rolls over by the motor.
 The size of the belt matters a lot.
 If you need a treadmill for walking only, the belt size may not matter a lot.
-If you have long legs or maybe buying it for running, probably you will have to consider the size of the belt.
+If you have long legs or maybe buy it for running, probably you will have to consider the size of the belt.

 A safety key is a life savior.
 It has a magnetic end attached to the console, and the other end has a clip that you can attach to your clothing.
 If you lose your balance or fall off the treadmill, the safety key will stop the moving belt immediately, saving you from any other damage.

 If you are a runner, speed will be an essential factor you should be looking at in a treadmill.
 Typically most treadmills have a top speed of 8 mph to 12 mph.
 It will work for anyone who just wants to walk or jog on a treadmill.